Doweling the frame parts(Continued from how to build a simple table)

 joining table legs

 For this reason, I chose to screw the other rail to the legs.
 That way, if the screws are taken out, the whole frame of the table becomes just the two long rails, and two pairs of legs attached with the piece of rail in between.
-Some drywall screws positioned as shown at left are enough to really hold the frame together.

-heads are good at pulling things together.
-The downside of drywall screws is that
+I used drywall screws because they are cheap, and because their relatively flat heads are good at pulling things together.
+The downside of drywall screws is that they are kind of ugly, but they end up hidden in this application.

 Note also the number '3' on the parts.
-Because I just drilled all the screw holes
+Because I just drilled all the screw holes freehand, its important to mate the same pieces again if it ever gets taken apart, or the screw holes would not line up with the other part.

 To make it easy to screw the table frame to the table top, I glued some blocks to the longer rails.
 These have 3/8" holes in them so that screws can be screwed through them from the bottom, and into the table top.
-They are positioned to be near the corners, but not so near as to interfere with being able to unscrew the screws that hold the corners together.

 For moving, the idea is to unscrew the screws in the corners, and take the legs, along